5 Ways to Understand an Introvert Personality

 Find this book at Biblio.com!

-It doesn’t mean I don’t know how to talk to others.
-Just that it drains me.
+At the end of the day, being introverted doesn’t mean introverts don’t know how to talk to others.
+Just that it drains them.
 I am NOT energized by a day of talking to people…even though I specialize in how to do it.

 MasonJars.com - Shop Original Products